Evalon/yarnd/README.md

 1. Remove yarn.lock entirely and install again (Worst)
 2. Update lock.file manually (Error prone)
 3. Add and remove dependency directly (Worked, but not convenient)
-4. Use utility to dedupe lock.file (like this)
+4. Use utility to deduplicate packages in lock.file (like this)

 ## Examples